Serving money rather than God is a core problem

 And remember what Jesus said after this man walked away?
-“You cannot serve both God and money.”
+“It is easier for a camel to go through the eye of a needle than for a rich person to enter the kingdom of God.”
 Even though Jesus offered this man eternal life, the man chose to serve money instead of God.

 So, how do you know if you are serving money?
 Here are four questions you can prayerfully ask yourself:

 Do you want the wrong things?

 “Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.” – Luke 12:15

 Jesus would have us be very aware of our tendency to find fulfillment in earthly stuff.
 The difficulty is that our desire for money or the things that money can buy is deceptive and we tend to be easily compromised, and we’re experts at rationalization.
 The good news is that we can simply look at where our money is going or take inventory of our possessions to understand if we serve money.
 In a very real way our lifestyle and bank account show our priorities and our deepest desires.

 In the end, the issue is idolatry.
 When our lives are greedy, we are seeking satisfaction in a false god and often we’re serving money.